Restore Rocklin American Rescue Plan Act Grants

 January 24 – Grant Portal Live and Applications Open Apply here

-January 31 at 9 am – Applicant Workshop for Nonprofits Register here
+January 31 at 9 am – Applicant Workshop for Nonprofits Watch the recording here

 February 24 by 4:59 pm – Grant Application Deadline